mraggi/discreture/README.md

 Of course, you need to link with the discreture library: g++ -O3 -ldiscreture main.cpp

 Some tests show discreture is usually faster when compiled with clang++ instead of g++.
+Full benchmarks at the end of the readme.

 # Installation